tpenaranda/morsum_challenge/README.md

 ### Notes

 Wow, time is almost over.
-I really enjoyed this challenge there is a lot to improve of course (and probably build from scratch) but well, I think that I come up with something which is working and has a value.
+I really enjoyed this challenge, there is a lot to improve of course (and probably build from scratch) but well, I think that I come up with something which is working and has a value.
 Actually when I work in this kinds of projects, I try to be as organic as possible, we all know time will be over and project is not going to be completed as we want.
-I don't remember the last time I have written PHP without a Framework but I really missed one when dealing with the tests, testing DB, routing... well, anytime.
+I don't remember the last time I have written PHP without a Framework but I really missed one when dealing with the tests, testing DB, routing... well, all the time.
 I created some tests (kind of end to end testing using Guzzle) to cover create/delete and pull data from the DB.
-Adding unit testing for the framework classes look like will be a pain due to the rushed design, but at least those tests are covering what I think is the most important part of the appplication.
+Adding unit testing for the framework classes look like will be a pain due to the rushed design, but at least those tests are covering what I think is the most important part of the application.
 So, maybe is not.. haha, but I have tried to do our small framework as flexible and open as possible.
 I think adding a new item type (DVDs, for instance) will be fast and straightforward.
 So, thanks!
 Please let me know any questions!.
 Tate.